Sport in Western Australia: Motorsport

 Motorsport is very popular in Western Australia with numerous national and international events being held.

 Rally Australia, which is a part of the World Rally Championship (WRC) was held each year on the gravel roads in the south-west jarrah forests as well as special stages held in central Perth at either Gloucester Park or on Langley Park.
 It was recognised as one of the best rallies internationally and attracted thousands of overseas tourists each year.
 There has been a large push to have the event returned to Western Australia, as of 2016 there has not been any of the required support from the state government.
 The final running of the event in WA occurred in October 2006.

 The first round of the Australian Rally Championship is held yearly in the forests near Nannup.

 The Western Australian Rally Championship is held throughout the south west between March and November.
 The championship is host to some of the longest running rallies in the world and has seen increasing numbers of both competitors and spectators each year.

 Targa West is held near Perth and Toodyay yearly and attracts large crowds.
 A similar event Targa South West is held yearly in the southwest towns of Pemberton and Manjimup.

-Wanneroo Raceway hosts the Perth 360, a Supercars Championship round first held in 1973.
+Wanneroo Raceway hosts the Perth super sprint, a Supercars Championship round first held in 1973.